1595 Mercator Map of the North Black Sea Coast

 Source

 Mercator, G., Mercator's Atlas sive cosmographicae meditationes de fabrica mundi et fabricati figura, (Amsterdam) 1595.
 Mercator's Atlas is one of the most important works in the history of cartography.
-Although in fact Ortelius was the first to publish a proper atlas, the Teatrum Orbis Terrarum, Mercator's Atlas the first book to employ the term Atlas for a collection of maps.
+Although in fact Ortelius was the first to publish a proper atlas, the Teatrum Orbis Terrarum, Mercator's work the first book to employ the term Atlas for a collection of maps.
 The term is derived both from the mythical titan, Atlas, who was forced to bear the world upon his shoulders, and the Libyan king, philosopher, and astronomer of the same name that, so the legend goes, constructed the first globe.
 Mercator dedicated the final 25 years of his life to compile the Atlas.
 He published two parts during his lifetime in 1585 and 1589, but the final part published posthumously by his son Rumold Mercator, in 1595.
 The map plates for the Atlas were later acquired by Jodocus Hondius who published the most complete and well known edition in 1606.
-It was Jodocus who popularized the Atlas and who did the most to elevate Gerard Mercator's work.
+It was Jodocus who popularized the Atlas and who did the most to elevate Gerard Mercator's name.

 Condition